tomcritchlow/tomcritchlow.github.io/_posts/2024-01-18-dream-clients.md

 New year, new me, new clients am I right?

 I don't work with many clients.
-In 2023 I worked with 6 clients.
-In 2022 it was 4.
+In 2023 I worked with six clients.
+In 2022 it was four.

 This is partly because I have the luxury to choose and partly because I really like to work with clients in a deep, transformational way[^retention].